Lebanese Stuffed Zucchini- Kousa

 Using your hands stuff the zucchini with the beef mixture, leaving half of an inch free at the top to allow the filling to expand.
 Repeat for the rest of the hollowed zucchinis.

-Cook the Kousa:
+Cook the Zucchini:

 Arrange the stuffed zucchinis in a large pot, add water, just enough to slightly cover the zucchinis.
 Cover the pot, place on medium-high heat, and bring water to a boil.
 Reduce heat to medium- low, cover the pot and simmer for 45 minutes or until the zucchini is tender and the rice stuffing is fully cooked.

-To serve Kousa:
+To serve Kousa Mahshi:

 Transfer zucchinis to a serving platter and top with tomato sauce.
 Enjoy with pita bread and a side salad.